 In your view: Will the change that was created by your initiative continue?

-The Project not only generate environmental services but provide many benefits to the farmers.
+The Project not only generated environmental services but provided many benefits to the farmers.
 With better infrastructure and knowing how to better manage their resources, farmers are producing more with fewer costs and impacts, improving their resilience to climate variations.
-The rapprochement with farmers and the improvements in water governance and management are certainly worth the investments made by the water utility company, and it could be more rewarding should it become incorporated into the water utility tariff.
-For the water management agencies, it is a successful IWRM case.
+The reconciliation with farmers and the improvements in water governance and management are certainly worth the investments made by the water utility company, and it could be more rewarding should it become incorporated into the water utility tariff.
+For water management agencies, it is a successful IWRM case.
 The local environmental and agricultural agencies are pleased with the results, as well as the participating NGOs.
 In summary, it is a win-win partnership for all involved.
-The Project’s success resulted in its replication in the Descoberto watershed, source of 60% of the freshwater supplied to the Federal District population.
+The Project’s success resulted in its replication in the Descoberto watershed, a source of 60% of the freshwater supplied to the Federal District population.
 It has also motivated farmers to self-organize in well-functioning formal associations.